PliskinSnake/snake-vpn/README.md

 Server: test.herokuapp.com (change test to your app name)
 Port: 443
-Password: The password filled in during deployment Encry Method: chacha20-ietf-poly1305 (or other methods you fill in)
+Password: The password filled in during deployment Encry Method: RC4-MD5 (or other methods you fill in)
 Plugin: v2ray
 Plugin Transport mode: websocket-tls
 Hostname: Same as Server
-Path: "/" + value of V2_Path in app Config Vars
+Path: The path you filled in during deployment
 ```

 Those without a client can also download from here (Android):